Compare two cars

 Verdict

 Hyundai appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Korean car offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Mazda being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Mazda outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-I believe that, when we take all into account, we have only one winner here - the Mazda.
+All together, there's not much more to say, in this case I wouldn't even consider anything but Mazda.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.